Home > Tours > UK & Ireland Tours > Walk Northern Ireland & Donegal

 We spend the next two nights in Donegal Town.
 Located at the mouth of the River Eske, it is a picturesque town known for its rich history, vibrant culture, and scenic landscapes.

 Today's leisurely grade 3.5 kilometre / 2 mile walk is expected to take around one hour along a flat gravel path.
 There is the option to return to the visitors centre on foot or by bus.
-Stay: Central Hotel (Comfortable) (B)
+Stay: Central Hotel (or similar) (Comfortable) (B)

 We depart after breakfast to the Slieve League cliffs, which, at over 600 meters, are among the highest sea cliffs in Europe.
 Starting at the Slieve League cliffs visitor centre, we'll take the shuttle bus 4.5km to the viewing point.
 From here we'll enjoy a guided walk along the cliff paths, enjoying the panoramic views over the Atlantic Ocean and the wild, rugged coastline.